 Loud operating noise has long been a downside to garbage disposals, but today’s models are much quieter, with the inclusion of insulation and padded mounts that reduce vibration.
 High-end disposals can be very quiet, emitting little more than a hum, while some budget-friendly models are still fairly loud.
 Manufacturers are not required to publish a disposal’s noise factor, so a good way to get a quiet model is to check out customer reviews.

-Affordable, efficient, and easy installation are the top reasons Amazon buyers give the Waste King Legend 1/2 HP Continuous-Feed Disposal a resounding 4.3 stars.
-No wiring skills are required: It comes with an attached power cord to plug directly into an under-sink outlet.
+Affordable, efficient, and easy to install—these are the top reasons buyers laud the Waste King Legend 1/2 HP Continuous-Feed Disposal.
+No wiring skills are required to set the disposal in place.
+It comes with an attached power cord that plugs directly into an under-sink outlet.
 You’ll still need to connect the plumbing under the sink, but clear, simple instructions are included.
-There’s a removable splash guard for easy cleaning and, weighing 7.8 pounds with a diameter of only 6.8 inches and measuring 13.5 inches in height, the Waste King Legend is ideal for small under-sink spaces.
-It features a glass-filled, nylon grinding chamber with added sound insulation—many buyers say it’s quieter than the disposal they replaced.
-The Waste King Legend comes with a limited five-year warranty.
-Available at Amazon.
+There’s a removable splash guard for easy cleaning and, weighing 7.8 pounds with a diameter of only 6.8 inches and measuring 13.5 inches in height, the Waste King Legend fits right into small under-sink spaces.